-Extra costs will arise in the first month of your stay (e.g. rental, set up expenses, etc.) It is important to have a realistic financial budgeting plan beforehand.
+Extra costs will arise in the first month of your stay (e.g. rental, set up expenses, etc.).
+It is important to have a realistic financial budgeting plan beforehand.
 You may get an estimated cost of living from your host university and tips from your HKU predecessors as well.

 Try to find out the answers to the following questions:

-- How much does it cost for daily necessities and transportation? - How much do you plan to spend for a week? - Do you settle the tuition fee and other fees before you depart? - What else will you have to pay while you are abroad? - How will you access money while study abroad? - Can you use your Hong Kong ATM card abroad?
-Will there be any additional charges? - Is it worthwhile to open a bank account in your host country?
-How to open a bank account?
-What are the application procedures and required documents? - If you are in a financial crisis, how can you get money immediately?
+- How much does it cost for daily necessities and transportation? - How much do you plan to spend for a week? - Have you settled the tuition fee and other fees in Hong Kong before you depart? - What else will you have to pay while you are abroad? - How will you access money while study abroad? - Can you use your Hong Kong ATM card abroad?
+Will there be any additional charges? - Have you set up online banking facilities for settling fees from outside Hong Kong? - Is it necessary to open a bank account in your host country?
+What are the application procedures and required documents? - If you have sudden financial hardship, how can you seek immediate financial support?